8/31/22 | We have great news! Monument Health Welcomes District 51 Employees To The Network!

 Monument Health’s Executive Director Ashley Thurow explains, “Monument Health was born out of the idea of bringing doctors, hospitals, and insurance companies together into one coordinated network to improve the care and experience patients receive.
 It’s a simple concept, but this high-level integration requires commitment, follow-through, and accountability and that’s where the Monument Health framework comes into play.”

 Monument Health’s integrated care model known as a clinically integrated network (CIN) translates into improved health outcomes and contained costs because doctors and hospitals commit to working together to avoid unnecessary redundancies, cut red tape, and provide efficiencies.
 Efficiencies such as embedding behavioral health specialists; physical, occupational, and speech therapists; and nutritional, diabetic, and weight loss counseling into an appointment are common practice.
 The advanced care coordination offered through Monument Health saves time and money for its members while offering a more coordinated, highly personalized way of treating the whole patient.

-“We’re also very proud of the fact that we can guarantee access to a primary care provider and offer shorter wait times when our members need to see a specialist,” continues Motter.
+“We’re also very proud of the fact that we can guarantee access to a primary care provider and offer shorter wait times when our members need to see a specialist,” continues Thurow.
 Monument Health is able to offer these benefits to its members because the providers and specialists within the network reserve blocks of time in advance for member needs.

 “Monument Health is proud to offer expert care to its members, close to home while achieving our goal of better, more coordinated care, contained costs, and healthier communities,” adds Dr. Michael Pramenko, Monument Health’s board chair.

 Monument Health is a clinically integrated network based in Grand Junction, CO.
 The CIN serves 75,000 members across western Colorado focused on reducing the cost of healthcare and improving health outcomes.